Every major software era has been defined by a new distribution surface

 RCS is now on track to reach 3.8 billion daily active users by the end of 2026.

-This moment goes far beyond a feature release or even gaming itself.
+This moment goes far beyond a feature release.
 We’re witnessing the foundation of a new application layer - one where messaging becomes the platform and entirely new interactive experiences can be built directly inside conversations.
 Gaming is the obvious first expression of this shift, given it represents more than half of the App Store’s economic activity.

 SMS → RCS